 The following table shows the concurrency side effects allowed by the different isolation levels.

 |Isolation Level||Dirty Read||Non Repeatable Read||Phantom|

 Transactions must be run at an isolation level of at least repeatable read to prevent lost updates that can occur when two transactions each retrieve the same row, and then later update the row based on the originally retrieved values.
-If the two transactions update rows using a single UPDATE statement and do not base the update on the previously retrieved values, lost updates cannot occur at the default isolation level of read committed.
+If the two transactions update rows using a single UPDATE statement and don't base the update on the previously retrieved values, lost updates can't occur at the default isolation level of read committed.

 To set the isolation level for a transaction, you can use the setTransactionIsolation method of the SQLServerConnection class.
 This method accepts an int value as its argument, which is based on one of the connection constants as in the following:

 To use the new snapshot isolation level of SQL Server, you can use one of the